JohnathanBurchill/chaos/README.md

 # CHAOS C implementation

-This is an implementation of the CHAOS magnetic field model in C.
+This is an implementation of the CHAOS magnetic field model in C. Core and crustal model field values are interpolated every 2 s at times from either the 1 Hz or 50 Hz Swarm MAGx dataset, and residual field vectors are calculated.
+Results are stored in a NASA CDF file.

 Copyright (C) 2022   Johnathan K Burchill